tara-fenton/interview-cheatsheet-lesson/README.md

 ## Getting Started

-You will be creating an Interview Cheatsheet based on common interview questions as a reference.
+You will be creating an Interview Cheatsheet based on common interview questions as a personal reference.

 - Use Keynote to create a slide with the question and then a slide with the answer